Macrometacorp/docs/docs/photoniq/fingerprinting/index.md

 ## Best Practices

-### 1st Party vs 3rd Party Cookies
+### First-Party vs. Third-Party Cookies

 The Digital Fingerprint service uses [third-party cookies](first-third-party-cookie) by default, which may affect the accuracy of the identification process.
 To ensure high levels of identification accuracy, it is recommended to use a customer subdomain or a cloud proxy (such as Akamai).
 By employing this approach, the cookies set by the Digital Fingerprint service will be treated as [first-party cookies](first-third-party-cookie), which will enhance the identification precision.

 ### Fingerprint Browser Agent on Page Load

 The JavaScript agent is loaded at page load time, and the function to get the visitor ID is run right away.
-For more information, click [here]().
+For more information, refer to [Fingerprint on Page Load](get-started-fingerprinting.md#fingerprint-on-page-load).

-### Visitor Identifier to third-party services
+### Visitor Identifier to Third-Party Services

 The Digital Fingerprint Visitor Identification (VisitorID) can be passed to a third-party service, like a web advertisement or coupon service.
 This service can use the visitor ID to customize its service without the user being strongly identified via a login mechanism.